Horizontal inverse mean curvature flow in the Heisenberg group: Introduction

 \begin{theorem} Let $M = \partial E$ be a closed smooth surface in $\mathbb{H}^{1}$.
 Then

-\end{theorem} \begin{corollary} Let $M$ be a closed, smooth, horizontal positive constant mean curvature surface, i.e. $H_{0}$ is a positive constant along the noncharacteristic locus.
+\end{theorem} \begin{corollary} Let $M$ be a closed, smooth, horizontal positive constant mean curvature surface, i.e., $H_{0}$ is a positive constant on the noncharacteristic locus.
 Then

 \end{corollary} \begin{remark} In 2008, Manuel Ritor$\acute{\rm e}$ and C$\acute{\rm e}$sar Rosales \cite{RR2008} proved that the Minkowski formula (\ref{1.10}) holds for compact, connected, volume-preserving area-stationary $C^{2}$ surfaces.
-In particular, from Corollary 4.5 and Theorem 4.17 of \cite{RR2008}, it follows that if $M$ is a volume-preserving area-stationary $C^{2}$ surfaces, then $H_{0}|_{M\setminus \Sigma(M)} = constant$.
+In particular, from Corollary 4.5 and Theorem 4.17 of \cite{RR2008}, it follows that if $M$ is a volume-preserving area-stationary $C^{2}$ surfaces, then $H_{0}|_{M\setminus \Sigma(M)}$ is constant.
 Moreover, the converse is true when $\Sigma(M)$ consists only of isolated points. \end{remark}

 The present paper is organized as follows.
-In Section 2, we recall some preliminaries about Heisenberg group geometries, level set representation and the horizontal perimeter.
-In Section 3, we present a definition of the weak solution of (\ref{1.4}) in terms of $u$.
-Using the coarea formula (\ref{2.13}), we obtain a definition of the weak solution depending on the level sets $E_{t}$ and prove the equivalence of the two forms of weak solutions.
-An explicit solution is given at the end of this section, which related to the evolution of the Kor$\acute{\rm a}$nyi ball.
-In Section 4, we introduce the generalized horizontal mean curvature, horizontal jumps, and horizontal minimizing hulls to analyze the behavior of the generalized evolution with characteristic points as well as singularities.
-We also investigate some properties of the horizontal minimizing hull.
-In Section 5, the existence of locally Lipschitz weak solutions of HIMCF is proven.
-The proof of the uniqueness of the weak solution of (\ref{1.4}) can be found in Section 6.
-In Section 7, we show some geometric properties of this flow, including the smoothness of the weak solution and the exponential expansion of the horizontal perimeter.
-Furthermore, the proof of Theorem \ref{thm1.4} is provided.
-In Section 8, we introduce the $\mathbb{H}$-perimeter preserving flow (\ref{1.8}) and give the proofs of Theorem \ref{thm1.7} and Corollary \ref{cor1.8}.
+In Section 2, we recall some preliminaries about Heisenberg group structure, level set representation and the horizontal perimeter.
+In Section 3, we introduce two notions of the weak solution of (\ref{0.1}) based on $u$ and $E_{t} =\{u<t\}$, respectively.
+Moreover, we prove that the two formulations of weak solutions are equivalent and construct an explicit solution to (\ref{0.1}).
+In Section 4, we introduce the generalized horizontal mean curvature, horizontal jumps, and horizontal minimizing hulls to analyze the behavior of HIMCF at characteristic points and singularities.
+Several properties of horizontal minimizing hulls are also established.
+In Sections 5 and 6, we provide the proofs for the existence and uniqueness of weak solutions to (\ref{0.1}), respectively.
+In Section 7, we study the geometric properties of the HIMCF and prove Theorem \ref{thm1.4}.
+In Section 8, we construct the $\mathbb{H}$-perimeter preserving flow (\ref{1.8}) and prove Theorem \ref{thm1.7} and Corollary \ref{cor1.8}.